 - Cash advance rate: 22.99%

-Simply put, air miles credit cards allow you to earn frequent flyer points directly as you charge purchases to your card.
+Air Miles credit cards allow you to earn frequent flyer points directly as you charge purchases to your card.
 You can typically earn 1 frequent flyer point for every $10-20 spent on eligible purchases.
-The number of points you earn per dollar, otherwise known as your earn rate, differs among credit cards, and sometimes differs among transaction types too.
+The number of points you earn per dollar, known as your earn rate, differs among credit cards and transaction types.
 For example, a credit card could let you earn 1 point per $10 on eligible purchases, but only 0.5 points per $10 spent on other transactions.